krispijn/pycorder/README.md

 ## Goal
 The goal of this application is to have an audio recorder with an extremely simple (touch) interface that starts recording as soon as the application is launched.
 The intented use case is to be able to have a recording running as soon as you power up your studio.
-This way performances are captured without worrying about if a recorder is running.
+This way performances are always captured and you don't have to worry whether a recorder is running or not.

 The output of the recorder will be a datetime named .wav recording and, if the "Mark" button was pressed at least once, a text file with timestaps.